What Are Long-Tail Keywords? A Guide to Finding Low-Competition Phrases

 -

-"People Also Ask" (PAA) Box: Search for your topic and look for the "People Also Ask" box in the results.
-This is a goldmine of question-based keywords.
+"People Also Ask" (PAA) Box: Search for your topic and look for the "People Also Ask" box.
+This is a goldmine of question-based long-tail keywords.

 -